 - In line with OH advice, determine if a temporary redeployment opportunity exists which would address the employee's concerns.
 Any such arrangement would need to be kept under review to take account of changing service needs and the outcome of reviews of the employee's Individual Covid-19 risk assessment.

 If the outcome of the risk assessment is that a pregnant employee cannot safely attend the workplace in any capacity, and they cannot work from home, they should be granted special leave.
 Managers should ensure that MyView is updated accordingly and that this arrangement is kept under review to determine if any further opportunities for working safely arise.

 Where a pregnant employee is unable to work either from home or the office, from the date 4 weeks before their baby is due for reasons linked with their pregnancy, their maternity leave will be triggered at this point.

 Managers should ensure that all Individual risk assessments are kept under review in consultation with employees and updated as required.
 This may, for example, take account of the following:

-- Changes to the Government's occupational risk assessment tool: The tool has changed on several occasions since it was first launched.
+- Changes to the COVID-19 risk assessment tool: The tool has changed on several occasions since it was first launched.
 This link should be used to ensure that the current version of the tool is being used.

-- Changes in operations or lessons learned: from implementing revised arrangements within the workplace.
+- Changes in operations or lessons learned: from implementing revised working arrangements/practices within the workplace.

-- Return to workplace: if there has been a delay in the completion of the risk assessment to the return to work date, then the risk assessment should be reviewed.
+- Return to workplace: if there has been a delay between the completion of the risk assessment and the return to work date, then the risk assessment should be reviewed.

-- Outcome of OH review: at 28th week of pregnancy and at any other point that OH advice is sought during the pregnancy.
+- Outcome of OH review: at any point where OH advice is sought during the pregnancy.

 All completed Individual risk assessments should be uploaded to MyView for future reference.
 These should be saved under the "Absence – COVID-19 Risk Assessment" category with the name RA (date).